algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### AI DISSIDENTS

-_An intertwined feedback loop that presents the limits and mystifications of AI within the framework of “Algorithmic Empire”._
+_This intertwined feedback loop demonstrates the constraints and obfuscations inherent to AI within the context of “Algorithmic Empire”._

 <div class="caption"><img src="images/output-062.png"><strong>AI DISSIDENTS</strong>: An intertwined feedback loop presents the limits and mystifications of AI within the framework of “Algorithmic Empire”. <a href="https://cryptpad.fr/file/#/2/file/xoK2qrqbuUwwV57HfVk12HVi/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>